My weight loss journey

 Along the keto journey, I discovered I also have histamine intolerance which causes itching and rashes when I consume too much histamine.
 Unfortunately histamine is on all our food and my body just couldn’t handle it anymore, so on the first of September I decided to start fasting to try lower my histamine load.
 (You can read about that here)

-This is when the weight started dropping again, purely out of low calorie intake as I am now eating only one meal a day (OMAD).
-Fortunately I only lost 4kg during the first week of OMAD and a month later am still stable at 55kg and I now wear size 10/12 clothes.
+This is when the weight started dropping again, purely out of low calorie intake as I started eating only one meal a day (OMAD).
+Fortunately I only lost 4kg during the first week of OMAD and a month later was still stable at 55kg and I now wear size 10/12 clothes.
 When I started this journey for health purposes back in 2015, I really didn’t expect the results I have now.
 Nothing else I have ever tried has been so easily sustainable and consistent.

 My activity levels